Which city is cheaper, Los Angeles or New Orleans?

 Let's take a look at the differences and similarities between Los Angeles and New Orleans.
 Then, you can decide for yourself which place is better for your next trip.

-Foodies will find both New Orleans and Los Angeles both to be unique destinations.
+Foodies will find both New Orleans and Los Angeles both to be fantastic destinations.

 Eat your way through Los Angeles, as it has many local or world renowned restaurants to choose from.
 As a huge and diverse city, there is no shortage of amazing food options around town.
-Popular dishes include Cobb Salads, Mexican Tacos, and the French Dip Sandwich.
+There are a wide range of cuisines represented and many different neighborhoods that specialize in specific types of food.
+Popular dishes around town include Cobb Salads, Mexican Tacos, and the French Dip Sandwich.

-Both New Orleans and Los Angeles have similar vibes after the sun sets.
+Both New Orleans and Los Angeles have fantastic vibes after the sun sets.

 The nightlife in Los Angeles is well established with world renowned clubs and venues.
 The city's nightlife scene is as diverse as the city itself.
 There are glamorous clubs where you might spot a celebrity, as well as local dives with a more down-to-earth vibe.
 Some of the most famous clubs in the city include Academy, Avalon, and Boardner's.